Tate Britain

 What it is

-Museum tags: Art; British art; JMW Turner; Modern art
+Museum tags: Art; Art; Contemporary art; Person-specific

 One of London’s major art galleries, sister to the Tate Modern on South Bank.
 It focuses on British art throughout time, from Hogarth to Hockney, and is also home to a major collection of work by JMW Turner.